 While donuts are baking, either use a food processor to process strawberries into a powder – or simply place berries into zippered plastic bag, and hand crush with a rolling pin or kitchen mallet.
 Pour strawberry powder into a bowl and set aside.

-Once donuts are cool enough to remove from pan, gently release one at at time.
+Once donuts are cool enough to remove from pan, gently release from pan.
 Dip the underside (where more of the moisture will be) of each donut, one at a time into in the strawberry powder.
 Serve immediately, strawberry side up.

 Copyright © Vicki Brett-Gach | Ann Arbor Vegan Kitchen